This post was updated on May 31, 2022

 It’s no secret that customer service is important.
 But there’s been a shift in the last couple of years towards the importance of customer experience.

 For example, 84% of customers say the experience a company provides is just as important as its products and services.
+So if you want loyal customers, you have to think about their experience.

 And 94% of US consumers are also more likely to make a second purchase based on a “very good” customer experience.
+Its impact on customer retention alone makes the customer experience worth investing in.

-A recent survey shows 45.9% of businesses rank customer experience as one of their top priorities over the next five years.
+A recent survey shows that 45.9% of businesses rank customer experience as one of their top priorities over the next five years.

 Compared with the product (33.6%) and pricing (20.5%), it’s no wonder that customer experience takes the lead.
 (SuperOffice, 2021)